Richard Brookhiser

 Richard Brookhiser (/ˈbrʊkhaɪzər/; born February 23, 1955) is an American journalist, biographer and historian.
 He is a senior editor at National Review.
 He is most widely known for a series of biographies of America's founders, including Alexander Hamilton, Gouverneur Morris, and George Washington.

 Life and career

 Brookhiser was born in Irondequoit, a suburb north of Rochester, New York.

 His father worked for Eastman Kodak in Rochester and was a lieutenant in the Army Air Corps during World War II.
 He has written books that deal either with the nation's founding, or the principles of America's founders, including What Would the Founders Do?, a book describing how the Founding Fathers of the United States would approach topical issues that generate controversy in modern-day America.

 Brookhiser began writing for National Review in 1970.
-"My first article, on antiwar protests in my high school, was a cover story in National Review in 1970, when I was 15."
+His first article, done on antiwar protests when he was 15 in high school, was a cover story in National Review in 1970.